 To facilitate registration for current students, advance registration periods are made available each semester for the succeeding term, including the summer session.
 Each student is responsible for his/ her own course of study toward a University degree; however, faculty advisors are available for counsel, and their approvals are required on all enrollments.
-Faculty advisors will be assigned by the dean of the school or college which administers the department of the area of concentration or major .
-Students who have not yet decided upon an area of concentration or major will be assigned an advisor by the Dean of the College of Arts and Sciences or by the dean of the school or college of the student's general interest.
+Faculty advisors will be assigned by the dean of the college which administers the department of the area of concentration or major.
+Students who have not yet decided upon an area of concentration or major will be assigned an advisor by the Dean of the College of Humanities and Social Sciences or by the dean of the college of the student's general interest.